 During the interventions, several Parties in general mentioned the dire need to prevent the marine debris from occurring at all, and also highlighted the negative effects of it on animals and ecosystems.

 Steps to Delivering the Intervention

-- I worked with more experienced members of the delegation who read it through and edited the document.
-We had to make sure that it was concise and that specific words were emphasised in order to denote some emotion to the Parties, UN agencies and NGOs there.
+2. I worked with more experienced members of the delegation who read it through and edited the document.
+We had to make sure that it was concise and that specific words were emphasized in order to denote some emotion to the Parties, UN agencies and NGOs there.

 I got really nervous as the time soon came for me to speak.
 The Parties were finished and the UN organisations were on.
 A strange thing happened after all that rehearsal.
 An NGO (IIFB), mentioned the importance of the participation of young people within their intervention, so at the last minute, we added another point to support them.
 The next thing I knew, I heard the Chair speak and my microphone turned red and it was time to speak.
 After a minor fumble I finally found my voice and began reading the intervention loud and clear and with motion as practiced.
 It was such a blur but from the applause from my teammates I knew I did a good job.